Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

 Option B: Start your own project

-1. Install: Run zk project <myproj>.
-Type ls and hit enter to see the newly created project structure.
+and hit enter to see the newly created project structure. - Run tests: Run

-3. Build: Run npm run build.
-This will compile your TypeScript code into JavaScript inside the project’s /build.
+.
+This will compile your TypeScript code into JavaScript inside the project’s/build

 Writing your smart contract